 He has been responsible of the Italian unit within the European project SIRBATT for studying and developing new materials for Li-ion batteries.
 He is currently responsible of the Camerino research unit within the national PRIN project NEWLI (NEW LIght on transient states in condensed matter by advanced photon - electron spectroscopies).

-He is responsible of the Physics Division, member of the academic council (Senate) and of the steering committee of the School of Science and Technology at the University of Camerino
+He is responsible of the Physics Division and of the steering committee of the School of Science and Technology at the University of Camerino